The Bigfork Food Bank

 3,944 Volunteer Hours

 The Bigfork Food Bank is run by all volunteers.
 Our volunteers donated 3,944 hours of labor in 2020.

-You can help us continue to assist needy families.
-We are now accepting online donations to make giving to your neighbors even easier, or use our handy printable form for sending in checks and money orders.
+You can help us continue to assist families and individuals in need.
+We accept online donations to make giving to your neighbors even easier, or use our handy printable form for sending in checks and money orders.
 Your donation is tax deductible.

 Bigfork Food Bank – Facebook